gbeckers/sound/doc/index.rst

 Sound
 =====

-*Sound* is a package for working with acoustic data in Python.
+*Sound* is a package for working with sound data in Python.
 It is designed for scientific use cases, but it may also be of interest to soundscape recordists, or anyone who wants to work efficiently with very long sounds, with very many sounds, or with metadata.